appbead/webkit-wiki/What-can-you-do-to-help-us.md

 ### Spread the word

 Try to find large open-source projects, development communities, commerical or non-commerical organizations which are using QtWebKit right now, and ask them if they are interested in this project and can help.

-**Important notice: at this stage we want to reach motivated people, not general audience!**

 For example, PhantomJS team is already contributing to our project.